 International human rights law, participation, and civil society actors

-October 26, 2010: "Learning to Use Law in addressing Gender Inequalities in South Africa," by Professor Catherine Albertyn, University of the Witwatersrand, South Africa and GLS Visiting Scholar, in the series "Reconceptualizing the Role of Law in Human Rights, sponsored by GLS, African Studies Program and the Division of International Studies , Noon-1:30pm, Lubar Commons (7200 Law).
+October 26, 2010: "Learning to Use Law in addressing Gender Inequalities in South Africa," by Professor Catherine Albertyn, University of the Witwatersrand, South Africa and GLS Visiting Scholar, in the series "Reconceptualizing the Role of Law in Human Rights, sponsored by GLS, African Studies Program and the International Division, Noon-1:30pm, Lubar Commons (7200 Law).
 Paper